Best 25+ annotation and markup tools in 2021

 The mobile apps and tools offer direct integration with Adobe’s Creative Cloud.
 Despite the quality of the platform, some users complain that its restrictive pricing and poor mobile website interface make collaborating more difficult.
 When convenience is a priority, these restrictions can be major drawbacks.

-Image and design markup and annotation tools
+Image and design markup tools

 By nailing your images and designs at an early stage, you can lay the groundwork for your project.
-Here’s a closer look at the image and design annotation tools and apps available to you.
+Here’s a closer look at the image and design markup tools and apps available to you.

 11. Filestage